-At the best crappie fishing spots, you can catch these aggressive biters by the bucketloads.
-The productive waters of central and eastern Oregon are certainly no exception.
+At the best crappie fishing spots, you can catch these aggressive biters by the bucketloads when conditions are right.

 Here are some of the best waters on Oregon’s sunny side:

 Brownlee’s nutrient-rich waters sustain a powerful food chain that gives these crappie a never-ending buffet of small fish to eat.

 Like most waters, Brownlee’s crappie population runs in cycles, dictated in part by fluctuating water levels that result in larger and smaller fish classes.
 When a large class of fish reaches 10 inches or better (sometimes much better), Brownlee is simply unbeatable.

 Many anglers start at Huntington on the upper reservoir or in the thumb of water known as the Powder River Arm near Richland.